 There are hundreds of outcomes you can bet on with football betting, such as a team’s finishing position in a league, their exit point of a tournament, or who will fare better between two sides.

-For example, you can bet on England to reach the semi-finals of the next World Cup, or China to fall at the group stage of the AFC Asian Cup.
+For example, you can bet on England to reach the semi-finals of the Euro 2020 tournament, or China to fall at the group stage of the AFC Asian Cup.

 You can also bet on individual players to win a vast array of accolades.
 We run top scorer markets across most of the big leagues around the world, so you can back a certain player to win the Golden Boot in their division or tournament.